PMHA Return to Play Plan

 Thank you to everyone for making our PMHA hockey season off to a great start.
 As the COVID-19 situation continues to constantly change, we wanted to provide you with an update.

 Our COVID-19 committee has completed (to date) the PMHA Return to Play Plan.
-You can find this document on our website.
+You can find this document linked above.
 Please check back often as this document will continue to be updated and revised as more information/guidance/protocols become available.

 A few highlights from the plan include: